Responsible digital values and their environmental impact

 3. Sustainability and transparency

-Here are some concrete examples of initiatives aimed at reducing the digital carbon footprint, with quantified data:
+Here are some concrete examples of initiatives aimed at reducing the digital carbon footprint, with encrypted data:

 1. Google and 100% Renewable Energy Data Centers